flyteorg/flyte/rfc/system/0000-exteranl-plugin-service.md

 Compare the memory and CPU consumption of the FastAPI server with that of the current Propeller server.
 ![](https://i.imgur.com/EXXmdyt.png)

-The round latency between grpc and fastAPI server.
+The round latency between grpc and FastAPI server.
 ![](https://i.imgur.com/hp8wss4.png =50%x)

 The round latency between grpc and current propeller.